 Driven by shifting political forces, the framework of policies and regulations that make up U.S. immigration law is in constant flux.
 Businesses of all sizes, and the millions of talented professionals who make up today’s modern workforce, face numerous challenges when attempting to navigate these complex laws.
 Our immigration lawyers are dedicated to helping clients confront and overcome those challenges.
-Relying on expertise that stems from decades of in-depth immigration experience, Ulmer’s Immigration Practice Group delivers comprehensive services and focused solutions for multinational corporations, health care institutions, small and mid-sized businesses, families, and individuals.
+Relying on expertise that stems from decades of in-depth immigration experience, Ulmer’s Immigration Law Group delivers comprehensive services and focused solutions for multinational corporations, health care institutions, small and mid-sized businesses, families, and individuals.

 Corporate Immigration Services